FI:PB029 Electronic Publishing - Course Information

 - Typefaces.
 Classification of type.
 Formats, rasterization of fonts.
 Type 1, Multiple master fonts.

 - Typesetting systems.
 TeX -- principles, philosophy, macro programming.
 Microtypography.

 - Algorithms of line and page breaking, hyphenation.

 - Page description languages.
 Post\-Script.
 Bézier curves.

-- Output devices and their characteristics.
+- Print and Distribution.
+Output devices and their characteristics.
 Phototypesetting, printing and binding.

 - Hypertext, hypertext systems.
 Formats for electronic delivery.
 Portable Document Format, technology Adobe Acrobat.

-- Publication on Internet (WWW).
-Design of web documents.
-Parallel WWW and paper publication.
+- Parallel WWW and paper publication.
 Database publishing.
 Document format conversion.
 Specifics of presentation preparation.

 - required literature